Max-Dov/strongson/notes/contracts.md

      */
     epoch: number;
     /**
-     * World geometry.
-Geometry stands for tile shape.
-Display format is dependent on geometry.
+     * World tile shape.
+Distance between tiles and world display is dependent on what shape tiles have.
      */
     tileShape: Shape;
     /**